MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/how-to-use-nodejs.md

 ## Work with shared access signatures

-Shared access signatures (SAS) are a secure way to provide granular access to tables without providing your Storage account name or keys.
-SAS are often used to provide limited access to your data, such as allowing a mobile app to query records.
+A shared access signatures (SAS) is a secure way to provide granular access to tables without providing your Storage account name or keys.
+A SAS is often used to provide limited access to your data, such as allowing a mobile app to query records.

 A trusted application such as a cloud-based service generates a SAS using the **generateTableSas** of the **TableClient**, and provides it to an untrusted or semi-trusted application such as a mobile app.
 The SAS is generated using a policy, which describes the start and end dates during which the SAS is valid, as well as the access level granted to the SAS holder.